emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Method validation and comparison

 Unmodeled observational errors may introduce systematic error into the inference in theory.
 However, in \reffig{fig:benchmark_obserr}, \empdf yields nearly identical results for mocks without and with observational errors, even when the observational errors are tripled.
 Clearly, this systematic error is much smaller than the statistical error for $N_\mathrm{tracer}=160$ (or smaller $N_\mathrm{tracer}$), and thus can be safely ignored without explicit treatment.
 The insensitivity to moderate observational error is noteworthy.
 As discussed in \refsec{sec:obs_err}, it is likely because both the instantaneous kinematics and the empirical DF are changed by observational errors in a similar way.
 Therefore, we do not apply any correction for observational errors in the next section, where satellite galaxies and globular clusters are used as MW tracers.

-Further tests indicate that systematical error due to unmodeled observational uncertainties becomes appreciable only for substantially larger tracer number (reduced statistical error) or observational error (increased bias).
+Further tests indicate that systematical errors due to unmodeled observational uncertainties become appreciable only for substantially larger sample size (reduced statistical error) or observational error (increased bias).
 In such cases, explicit modeling of observational error (see \refsec{sec:obs_err}) is necessary.